 Basic loss per share is computed by dividing net loss attributable to nCino, Inc. by the weighted-average number of common shares outstanding for the fiscal period.
 Diluted loss per share is computed by giving effect to all potential weighted average dilutive common stock, including options.
 The dilutive effect of outstanding awards is reflected in diluted earnings per share by application of the treasury stock method.
-Diluted loss per share for the three months ended April 30, 2019 and 2020 is the same as the basic loss per share as there was a net loss for those periods, and inclusion of potentially issuable shares was anti-dilutive.
+Diluted loss per share for the three months ended July 31, 2019 and 2020 and for the six months ended July 31, 2019 and 2020 is the same as the basic loss per share as there was a net loss for those periods, and inclusion of potentially issuable shares was anti-dilutive.